techambient/SonicSync/README.md

 ## 🌎 Translations

-You can help translate Ambient Calculator by using this repo codes.
+You can help translate SonicSync by using this repo codes.

 ## 📜 License